-Figure 30: Chapman Square outdoor sitting spaces.
+Figure 28: Chapman Square outdoor sitting spaces.

 Chartwells provide catering across campuses at SALFOOD outlets; the locations of facilities and example menus can be found here.
-Chartwells have achieved the Soil Association's Bronze Food for Life Catering Mark for serving fresh and healthy meals in Allerton and Maxwell Restaurants.
+Chartwells are part of Compass UK Group, who have made a commitment to achieve net zero carbon emissions by 2030 and achieved a Compassion in World Farming gold level Planet Friendly Award for their animal protein reduction commitment.
 The Students' Union Atmosphere bar and café in University House also cater for site users.